Keolu Fox

-Keolu Fox is an American scientist and human geneticist at the University of California, San Diego.
-He is an associate professor in the anthropology department at the University of California, San Diego and an Affiliate Investigator in the Human Genomics Division at the J Craig Venter Institute.
-Fox's research is focused on developing and applying new technologies in genomics.
-Fox is the first Native Hawaiian to receive a PhD in Genome Sciences and the first Native Hawaiian to be awarded tenure at the University of California, San Diego.

-Fox has been an advocate for the community-based participatory research model as a strategy for increasing collaboration between the field of genetics and Indigenous communities.
+Patrick Keolu Fox is an American anthropologist and human geneticist at the University of California, San Diego, where he is an assistant professor in the Department of Anthropology and an investigator at the J. Craig Venter Institute.
+Fox's academic publishing is focused on indigenous data sovereignty and bioethics.
+He has been an advocate for the community-based participatory research model as a strategy for increasing collaboration between the field of genetics and Indigenous communities.
 He has also examined the potential use of data trusts, federated machine intelligence, and blockchain technologies for Indigenous data sovereignty.